JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 The only factor I can control was steering angle at background image

-But thinking in real driving situation, if someone want to sharp turn, he may firstly slow down car speed
+But thinking in real driving situation, if someone wants to sharp turn, he may firstly slow down car speed

 So fundamentally this simulator has limit to sharp turn

 If dealing with especially sharp turn by using this model,

-it will need other method like enlarge steering angle parameters..
+it will need other method like enlarging steering angle parameters..

 #### 7) Convenience of Keras compared to Tensorflow